awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 + An AWS Application Load Balancer \(ALB\) when you create a Kubernetes `Ingress`\.
 + An AWS Network Load Balancer \(NLB\) when you create a Kubernetes service of type `LoadBalancer`\.
 In the past, the Kubernetes network load balancer was used for *instance* targets, but the AWS Load balancer Controller was used for *IP* targets\.
 With the AWS Load Balancer Controller version 2\.3\.0 or later, you can create NLBs using either target type\.
 For more information about NLB target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers\.

 The AWS Load Balancer Controller controller was formerly named the *AWS ALB Ingress Controller*\.
 It's an [open\-source project](https://github.com/kubernetes-sigs/aws-load-balancer-controller) managed on GitHub\.
 This topic describes how to install the controller using default options\.
 You can view the full [documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/) for the controller on GitHub\.
 Before deploying the controller, we recommend that you review the prerequisites and considerations in [Application load balancing on Amazon EKS](alb-ingress.md) and [Network load balancing on Amazon EKS](network-load-balancing.md)\.
-Those topics also include steps on how to deploy a sample application that require the AWS Load Balancer Controller to provision AWS ALBs and NLBs\.
+Those topics also include steps on how to deploy a sample application that require the AWS Load Balancer Controller to provision AWS Application Load Balancers and Network Load Balancers\.

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Getting started with Amazon EKS](getting-started.md)\.
 To use version 2\.4\.1 of the controller, which is the version used in this topic, your cluster must be 1\.19 or later\.
 If your cluster is earlier than 1\.19, then we recommend using version 2\.3\.1\.